Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 3.3 - In-Flight Entertainment/README.md

 - In the same chat window or new chat, type the following:

 ```
-@workspace Create a button component and route the button to the add new plane page
+Create a button component and route the button to the add new plane page

 ## Design